sklynic/easyeffects-tuf-gaming-a15/Guides.md

 #### Windows

 You can find it in Device Manager.
-Check on internet for step-by-steps.
+Check on internet for steps.

 ### Find the right tuning xml